What Is Thai Oil Massage and Aromatherapy?

 Thai Oil Massage

-Thai Oil Massage is about giving deep pressure, gliding, rolling, stroking, rubbing and stretching movements using the palms, thumbs, elbows and knees in combination with the application of (warmed) base oils (not necessarily special oils or so-called essential oils).
+Thai Oil Massage is about giving deep pressure, gliding, rolling, stroking, rubbing and stretching movements using the palms, thumbs, elbows and knees in combination with the application of (warmed) base oils (also called carrier oils), the latter sometimes mixed with so-called essential oils.

-A Thai Oil Massage is, like a Traditional Thai Massage (without oils), based on the concepts of traditional Thai healing bodywork, that is — working, opening, and stimulating the so-called Energy Lines, also called the Sip Sen or Sen Lines.
+Thai Oil Massage is, like Traditional Thai Massage (without oils), based on the concepts of traditional Thai healing bodywork, that is — working, opening, and stimulating the Sen Energy Lines, also called the Sip Sen or Sen Lines.

-Mind also that Thai Oil Massage treatments are in reality a mix of Thai Traditional Massage, classic Western oil massage, Indian Ayurvedic massage techniques, knowledge of Western essential oils, and the ancient traditional plant and herbal knowledge of Thailand.
-The receiver typically gets the massage session undressed on a table.
+Mind also that Thai Oil Massage treatments are in reality a blend of Thai Traditional Massage, classic Western Oil Massage (typically Swedish Massage), Indian Ayurvedic Massage techniques (usually derived from Abhyanga Massage), knowledge of Western essential oils, and the ancient traditional plant and herbal knowledge of Thailand.
+The client typically receives the massage session (partly) undressed on a table.

-Aromatherapy Massage is based on the idea that adding scented plant oils and/or plant essential oils to a base oil addresses specific ailments or needs of the receiver.
+Aromatherapy or Aromatherapy Massage is based on the idea that using scented plant oils and/or plant essential oils to a base oil (such as Coconut oil or Almond oil), addresses specific ailments or needs of the receiver.

 Essential oils can have medical properties such as relaxing, calming, soothing, energizing, stress-reducing, balancing, anti-inflammatory, and so on, and mixed with a base oil can stimulate a healing process.